Haikou Travel Guide

 With the sea on three sides, Haikou enjoys a long coastline that features excellent bathing beaches and sea side resorts.
-Holiday Beach is the most popular of these, while Xixiu Beach is where the National sailing and windsurfing teams train and hold competitions.
+Holiday Beach is the most popular of these, while Xixiu Beach is where the national sailing and windsurfing teams train and hold competitions.
 Dongzhai Harbor Mangrove Natural Reserve Area in the northeast of Haikou is a typical tropical jungle and a heaven for birds.

 Besides its natural resources, Haikou has a number of important sites of historical interest.
 The Temple of Five Lords (Five Official's Temple), the Tomb of Hai Rui and the Xiuying Emplacement each serve as reminders of the historical importance of the city.